 For elderly residents of a senior retirement community or those in assisted living homes, opportunities to take part in organized events, field trips and in-residence activities help stave off boredom and help keep older minds engaged in learning new things, sharing their skills with others, or developing new skills that will help with fine motor movement and coordination.

 Keeping elderly parents interested in a variety of activities isn’t always easy.
-The most common reasons for the elderly not joining in such activities may include such comments as:
+The most common reasons for the elderly not joining in such activities may include comments like:

 - I don’t know anyone there; I feel uncomfortable.